- The Church Hill Lookout

 Bill's passing is a tremendous loss for our community.
 I will miss him dearly, and I take comfort in the enduring legacy he leaves behind in the city he so thoughtfully served.

-The Lookout has contacted both Newbille and Avula to inquire whether Martin’s death has changed their perspective on the efficacy of the city’s current funding and implementation approaches to Vision Zero, the international city-planning program that former mayor Levar Stoney brought to Richmond in 2017.
-This report will be updated with their comments if/when they respond.
+The Lookout contacted both Newbille and Avula to inquire whether Martin’s death has changed their perspective on the efficacy of the city’s current funding and implementation approaches to Vision Zero, the international city-planning program that former mayor Levar Stoney brought to Richmond in 2017.

 🤝 Help fund The Lookout!